finlayjn/Virtual-Tech-Teens/README.md

 3. Install to a physical device (iOS Simulator will not run with video)

 Copyright 2020 Finlay Nathan, Jessica Golden, Ethan Hopkins, Henry Marks

-Licensed under modified MIT License

 See LICENSE.txt for more information